-Directive 2004/113 contains a specific provision about equal treatment for men and women in the field of insurance services.
+Directive 2004/113, which implements the principle of equal treatment between men and women in the access to and supply of goods and services, contains a specific provision about equal treatment for men and women in the field of insurance services.
 The text adopted in 2004 provides for a derogation possibility in relation to different premiums and benefits where the use of sex is a determining factor in the assessment of risk based on relevant and accurate actuarial and statistical data.